Woman found to be living with mother’s corpse for a year

 “If one of the neighbors in my quadrant had even three packages, and I knew they weren’t on vacation, I would have called police,” she said.

-Authorities told Newsweek they’re investigating the woman’s cause of death and don’t believe there’s a threat to the oublic.
+Authorities told Newsweek they’re investigating the woman’s cause of death and don’t believe there’s a threat to the public.

 Register for free to continue reading